Topological quantum phase transition of nickelocene on Cu(100): Structure relaxation of the nickelocene molecule and first-order transition

-To explain the evolution of $\dIdV$ for the experimental situation of type A~\cite{mohr}, we need to extend the model to permit the structural relaxation of the molecule.
+To explain the evolution of $\mathrm{d}I/\mathrm{d}V$ for the experimental situation of type A (see Section 3 for the explanation of types A and B), we need to extend the model to permit the structural relaxation of the molecule.
 Clearly $\Gamma $ increases as the STM tip approaches to the Cu(100) surface, and (as in other systems~\cite{hira,karan}) the Nc molecule accommodates itself to the tip position, mainly tilting its axis relative to the surface.
 This shift in the position of the molecule, which we denote as $\eta $, also affects $\Gamma$.
 On general physical grounds one expects, to leading order in $\eta$,

 where $\Gamma _{0}$, which depends on the position of the STM\ tip, is the value of $\Gamma $ for $\eta =0$ and $a$ is a constant.
 The on-site energy $\epsilon $ might depend slightly on $\eta $ but this does not affect the main argument below.
 The total Hamiltonian $H_{t}$ should also include the elastic energy due to the displacement $\eta$,